What do I need to do to return to campus?

 - Student pick up: Swartz 106 (OSL), Rock Hall lobby, HDS Library Circulation Desk, CSWR front desk.

-- Swartz 221, Rock Hall lobby, CSWR front desk
+- Faculty/Staff pick up: Swartz 221, Rock Hall lobby, CSWR front desk

 Where do I drop off test kits?